microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 Before understanding the importance of SVR in time series prediction, here are some of the important concepts that you need to know:

 - **Regression:** Supervised learning technique to predict continuous values from a given set of inputs.
 The idea is to fit a curve (or line) in the feature space that has the maximum number of data points.
 [Click here](https://en.wikipedia.org/wiki/Regression_analysis) for more information.
 - **Support Vector Machine (SVM):** A type of supervised machine learning model used for classification, regression and outliers detection.
 The model is a hyperplane in the feature space, which in case of classification acts as a boundary, and in case of regression acts as the best-fit line.
-In SVM, a Kernel function is generally used to transform the dataset, so that a non-linear decision surface is able to transform to a linear equation in a higher number of dimension spaces.
-[Click here](https://en.wikipedia.org/wiki/Support-vector_machine) for more information.
+In SVM, a Kernel function is generally used to transform the dataset to a space of higher number of dimensions, so that they can be easily separable.
+[Click here](https://en.wikipedia.org/wiki/Support-vector_machine) for more information on SVMs.
 - **Support Vector Regressor (SVR):** A type of SVM, to find the best fit line (which in the case of SVM is a hyperplane) that has the maximum number of data points.

 ### Why SVR? [^1]